threeport/threeport/docs/docs/concepts/use-cases.md

    developer doesn't have to worry about any resource configuration since DevOps took care of this.
 They only provide runtime parameters such as which Kubernetes runtime to use for their workload.
-0. Threeport deploys a kubernetes runtime and any dependencies that may be needed.
-These dependencies can include kubernetes manifests, gateway resources such as load balancers, and managed AWS services such as RDS.
+0. Threeport deploys a Kubernetes runtime and any dependencies that may be needed.
+These dependencies can include Kubernetes manifests, gateway resources such as load balancers, and managed AWS services such as RDS.
 All dependencies are connected and the workload is immediately available to the end user as soon as resources are up.
 An example configuration can be found